Like other .exe (executable) files making up Windows, wmpshare.exe helps your Windows PC successfully run routine tasks.

 Subsequently, when the wmpshare.exe file fails to start or encounters problems after starting, your computer will report issues when you attempt to run a task associated with it.

 Sometimes the machine will give notifications or just display an error code on the screen.
-Interestingly, some users don’t understand the wmpshare.exe file and mistake it for a malware.
+Interestingly, some users don’t understand the wmpshare.exe file and mistake it for malware.

 Others don’t know how to reply to prompts made by the application and will even attempt to stop it in the task manager.